Enigmatisms/AdaPT/README.md

 **Ada** **P**ath **T**racer is a simple Monte Carlo path tracing renderer based on [Taichi Lang](https://www.taichi-lang.org/), with which you can play easily.
 The name `AdaPT` is given by my GF and I think this name is brilliant.
 Currently, this renderer stops at version 1.6.0, since I think I should focus on something else until we have a better version of the backend (Taichi).

-This renderer is implemented based on **MY OWN** understanding of path tracing and other CG knowledge, therefore I **DO NOT** guarantee usability.
-The output results look decent nevertheless:
+This renderer is implemented based on **MY OWN** understanding of path tracing and other CG knowledge and is presented with completeness, check the features supported below!

+Taichi-lang requirements:
+- Tested on Taichi 1.4.x - 1.6.x.
+- 1.7.x can be used, too.
+Yet I noticed a significant performance drop in compilation (an with strange warnings unable to be located) but slight runtime performance boost.
+It is therefore not suggested to run with Taichi-lang 1.7.x.
+- Further development (and support for future Taichi-lang versions): currently not on the agenda

 ##### Steady state rendering